morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 > separated.
 Issues of scientific or technical merit tend to get argued in the
 > popular, not the scientific, press"
 > [(Weinberg, 1961)](https://www.science.org/doi/10.1126/science.134.3473.161).

+"Foundation models" are an excellent example of this effect.
+In many ways, discussion of this method -- and we need to be open about this, it is a methodological shift from much previous work -- has had to happen *outside science* because of Bommasani *et al*.'s choice to eschew academic publishing.

 Given that the defining features of true Big Science are: collaboration, grand scale, and immense funding, it seems reasonable to assert that, in these organizations at least,